Gang rape case: Anticipatory bail plea of former Andaman chief secretary rejected | Law-Order

 - India

-A local court on Thursday rejected the anticipatory bail plea of former Andaman and Nicobar chief secretary Jitendra Narain in a gang rape case.
+A local court on Thursday rejected the anticipatory bail application of former Andaman and Nicobar chief secretary Jitendra Narain in a gang rape case.

 Soon after the verdict, a team of policemen reached a private resort where Narain is staying and took him to the Police Line amid heavy security.

-A special investigation team (SIT) questioned Narain thrice in connection with the case.
+A special investigation team (SIT) questioned Narain, a senior IAS officer, thrice in connection with the case.

 The SIT was constituted to probe allegations that a 21-year-old woman in Andaman and Nicobar Islands was lured to the chief secretary's home by promising a government job and then raped by top officials including Narain there.